Rincon De La Vieja National Park

 It turned out that Costa Rica is one of the most humid places we have ever been to, even in October, and we weren’t expecting the humidity to be close to 100%.
 It was very important for us to re-hydrate and refuel before attempting the 12 mile La Cangreja hike ahead.

 The rewards are worth every second of the pain, we were overwhelmed by the amount of vegetation and wildlife typical of a tropical rain forest and we were completely alone.

 Nobody prepared us for how long and tough this hike actually was.
 It got to a point where we thought we weren’t going to make it back in time before dark.
 This hike is very strenuous, the terrain is difficult, there are steep inclines and great exposure to the creatures of the jungle in pure isolation.
-Prepare with good hiking shoes, a mobile phone, GPS, PLENTY of water, snacks and a good flashlight.
+Prepare with running socks, a mobile phone, GPS, PLENTY of water, snacks and a good flashlight.
 The trail begins with a warning sign reminding you of the volcanic dangers ahead.

 The hike begins with a low incline and a beautiful butterfly garden is situated to the right hand-side.

 We saw all colours of the rainbow as gentle wings elegantly floated around the magnificent flora in the natural garden.

 A thick canopy covers a heavily obstructed pathway, we had to tread carefully over tree roots and were grateful of the deep treads on our shoes.
 Right into the park, we heard a rustle right by our feet that stopped us in our tracks.
 We saw the most beautiful snake we had ever seen, not hiding very well from us after being startled!
 With a red belly and a shy nature, we managed to capture this image before it slithered off.